-Mello-Roos is a method of financing government entities (cities, counties, school districts and other special districts) to fund the cost of public improvements.
-Before government entities can form a CFD, they must either obtain permission from area landowners or hold an election of registered voters within the CFD.
+Mello-Roos is a method of financing government entities, such as cities, counties, school districts and other special districts, that are in need of public improvements.
+The Mello-Roos method is used to fund these public improvement projects; however, before the government entities can form a CFD they must first obtain permission from the area landowners or hold an election of registered voters within the proposed CFD.

 2. The municipality sells bonds on behalf of the CFD.

 These bonds are sold to private investors who purchase them for tax-free interest income.
 The money raised through the bond sales becomes the debt obligation of the CFD.